Juniper/terraform-provider-mist/docs/data-sources/org_wlans.md

 Read-Only:

 - `enabled` (Boolean)
-- `radius_groups` (Map of String) map between radius_group and the desired DNS server (IPv4 only).
+- `radius_groups` (Map of String) Map between radius_group and the desired DNS server (IPv4 only).
 Property key is the RADIUS group, property value is the desired DNS Server

 <a id="nestedatt--org_wlans--dynamic_psk"></a>